-R 340.1742 Programs for students with hearing impairment.
+R 340.1742 Programs for students who are deaf or hard of hearing.

 Rule 42.
-Programs and services for students with hearing impairment shall be operated as follows:
+If a public agency operates programs and services for students who are deaf or hard of hearing, it shall operate those programs and services as follows:

-(a) A special class with 1 teacher shall have an enrollment of not more than 7 students.

-(b) Group amplification devices deemed necessary for instruction by the individualized education program team shall be provided.
-The public agency shall ensure that the amplification devices worn by hearing impaired children in school are functioning properly.
+- (a) A special class with 1 teacher shall have an enrollment of not more than 7 students. - (b) The public agency shall provide group amplification devices deemed necessary for instruction by the individualized education program team.
+The public agency shall ensure that the amplification devices worn by students who are deaf or hard of hearing in school are functioning properly.